marcelmazon/rosicrucian-literature/en/books/the-rosicrucian-principles-of-child-training.md

 ---
-title: 'The Rosicrucian Principles Of Child Training
+title: 'The Rosicrucian Principles Of Child Training'
 language: 'en'
 original_title: "The Rosicrucian Principles Of Child Training"
 original_language: 'en'